Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Knight laughed.
 "You wouldn’t want me to be accused of abusing my influence would you?"

-*"I’m sure your impeccable reputation would survive… how is security looking?"*
+*"I’m sure your impeccable reputation would survive... how is security looking?"*

 "The Rauwryhr have granted us permission to bring a few of our ships, as much for demonstration purposes as anything.
-I thought a wargame between the US Navy and the Royal Navy would be a fun showcase… and good training."
+I thought a wargame between the US Navy and the Royal Navy would be a fun showcase... and good training."

 *"Or between Humans and Gaoians,"* Martin suggested.